conchyliculture/Yand/README.md

 It is *NOT* going to do your homework trying to figure out NAND flash geometry.

-While it supports ONFI autodetection, if this isn't offered by your chip, you're on your own to hunt for these delicious datasheet.
+While it supports [ONFI](http://www.onfi.org/) autodetection, if this isn't offered by your chip, you're on your own to hunt for these delicious datasheet.

+It is NOT going to be smart in anyway, trying to avoid bad blocks or calculate ECC for you.
+That is your problem.

+It is also NOT fast...
+Expected speeds are ~100kbps for reading & writing pages.
+Expect a couple hours to dump a whole 1GiB chip.

 ## Installation